Management Information Systems

 We won’t abandon you, especially at the start of your studies!

-Once you have completed the Bachelor's degree programme in Management Information Systems you can continue straight on to the successor programme “Information Management”.
-You can also choose from one of the following alternatives:
+Once you have completed the Bachelor's degree programme in Management Information Systems at the University of Klagenfurt, you can continue straight on to the successor programme “Information Management”.
+You have also the option to continue your studies with one of the following degree programmes, to give just a few examples.
+The choice is yours:

 Can I start my studies even if I don’t have any prior knowledge?
 How can I prepare for my degree programme?